Home No, Democrats in California haven't outlawed memes and satire on social media

 Pearlman added that none of the three acts are brand new, but that each expands existing election-related law.

-Therese Enarson, Associate Professor and Deputy Head at the Department of Law at the Swedish Umeå University, also emphasized that AB 2655 — which has been the core focus of the social media claims — explicitly states that the ban does not apply to material that constitutes satire or parody, and only aims to target deepfakes of political candidates in a limited time span before and after elections.
+Therese Enarsson, Associate Professor and Deputy Head at the Department of Law at the Swedish Umeå University, also emphasized that AB 2655 — which has been the core focus of the social media claims — explicitly states that the ban does not apply to material that constitutes satire or parody, and only aims to target deepfakes of political candidates in a limited time span before and after elections.

 The verdict